 Last month, I shared a post about fitness and workout terms you should know, and based on that post, I got a few additional questions from readers about all things fitness.
 Then, I polled the lovely people of A Lady Goes West Friends group for some more questions and recurring themes.
 So today, I’m going to give you my answers to many of the most popular questions.
 And this is a long one, so sit back and prepare to learn a little something (hopefully).

 And remember, a lot of times, fitness isn’t black and white.
 What works for one person may not work for the next person.
 And every personal trainer and group fitness instructor has their own theory on what is the best way to get in shape.
 The only way to know what is the best method for you, is to assess your goals and give it a try.
 Also, please note that I am NOT a registered dietitian.
 The best way to know how you should eat for your body is to pair the fitness advice you get from a trainer with the nutrition advice you get from an RD.
 But here are my general thoughts …

-Readers’ biggest fitness questions answered
+Readers’ biggest fitness questions answered: Part one

 How can I learn to love cardio?

 I feel ya!
 The only type of cardio that I love is teaching BODYATTACK (which sadly, I’m not doing right now) or perhaps some super fast sprints in a dark group fitness studio with music blaring.
 But, believe it or not, we all need a little cardio.
 However, you may get a cardio benefit from your other workouts.
 If you do full-body weightlifting sessions and add in some plyometric moves to every few sets, which get your heart-rate up, you could count that as cardio.
 (See the fitness terms post for a definition of plyometrics, by the way.)
 Yet, doing straight cardio sessions is very beneficial for the body.
 Both HIIT and LISS (high-intensity interval training and low-intensity steady state) have their perks.